howto-kubernetes-info/cliplayer/README.md

     -n NEXT_KEY
        Change the key that is used to execute the next command.
 Default: Scroll Lock

+    -i INTERACTIVE_KEY
+       key to press for a interactive bash as the next command.
+Default: Pause

     -s SPEED
        Set the max speed of typing one character.
 Default: 0.18